 - Painter’s tape and/or stencils

-Steps for Painting Success
+Steps for Successfully Painting a Rug

 Your tools are assembled and you’ve chosen your pattern.
 That means it’s time to pull the trigger.
 While it might sound daunting to paint a rug, it’s actually fairly fool-proof.
 Here’s how to do it: